Crafting a captivating and convincing landing page isn’t as

 easy as throwing an offer up and driving traffic to it.
 There are several

-audience and drives them to take action.
+audience and motivates them to take action.

 audience, purpose, intent, product, angle, focus, industry, niche, perception,